CodingFlow/rating-service-dotnet/README.md

 port-forward-gateway
 ```

-Then a request to http://localhost:8080/api/users to get users from the API.
+Then send a request to http://localhost:8080/api/users to get users from the API.
 Or
 access http://localhost:8080/ui in the browser.